 How to effectively prioritize tasks at work

 After a few months of this, I became the villagers who did not respond (in a sense).
 Of course, I would respond with a comment or an update, but none of the ASAP emails have the same effect.
 The luster of the ASAP has worn off.
 It is like a person who curses all of the time.
 In smaller doses, curse words are necessary and impactful.
 In large quantities, it becomes white noise.

-Whether you are the person sending the ASAP email or receiving, prioritization becomes a…priority.
-Here are some ways to help this list of ASAP requests become organized and effective:
+Whether you are the person sending the ASAP email or receiving it, prioritization becomes a…priority.
+Here are some ways to prioritize tasks and help the list of ASAP requests become organized and effective: